|Author Fellowship||9am 19 April 2023||1pm Monday 17 July 2023||October 2023|

 - A one-page synopsis of the proposed work.

-- A sample of your writing (up to five pages).
+- A sample of your writing (up to 10 pages, preferably from your new work).

-- Proof of a publishing contract or letter of intent to publish from a publisher.
+- Proof of a contract or letter of interest or intent to publish/present from a publisher/theatre company.

 IMPORTANT INFORMATION AND GRANT OBLIGATIONS

-Successful applicants must submit an online acquittal report on their funded activities within eight weeks of the completion of the project.
+Successful applicants must submit an acquittal report on their funded project within eight weeks of the completion of the project via the SmartyGrants online system.
 This report should include a description of the funded activities and detail the success or otherwise of the activity.

 Applicants who have not acquitted completed projects cannot apply until they have successfully acquitted their previous grant.